Okaloosa County Sex Crimes Defense Attorney

 How can an attorney help if I am charged with a sexual crime?

 It’s unfortunate that society tends to consider someone “guilty until proven innocent” when they are charged with sexual misconduct.
 This prejudice is against your rights under the Constitution.
 As an Okaloosa County sex crime defense attorney, I will diligently protect all of your rights under the law in all cases involving accusations of criminal sexual conduct.
-I have a thorough knowledge of Florida law related to sex offenses, and I will leverage my trial experience and expertise in defending these cases to fight for the very best result possible in your case.
+I have a thorough knowledge of Florida law related to sex offenses.
+I will leverage my trial experience and expertise in defending these cases to fight for the very best result possible in your case.